 #3: Interview Custody Lawyers

 Once you’ve narrowed your choices to a few custody lawyers, start making phone calls.
-Most lawyers provide free consultations for divorce cases.
+Most lawyers provide consultations for divorce cases.
 You can use that time to ask specific questions about your own case, the lawyer’s experience and other important issues.
 It’s also a good way for you to understand the lawyer’s personality and communication style – and you need to be okay with both.
 If you’re not, it’s okay to thank the lawyer for his or her time and call someone else.
 In fact, it’s smart to interview two or three lawyers before you make your hiring decision.

 #4: Ask Specific Questions